-The Swift Server Group recently posted a list of deployment guidelines for different instances, services, and cloud providers.
-Use the following breadcrumbs I'm presenting to deploy a Vapor application.
+The Swift Server Group recently published a set of deployment guidelines tailored for various instances, services, and cloud providers.
+To deploy a Vapor application., follow the breadcrumbs I provide below.

-I chose to stick with the AWS-copilot-fargate-vapor-mongo guide (notice the difference in the title and my keyword link).
-I'll explain how I deployed a custom service, but with Postgres storage type.
+I opted for the AWS-copilot-fargate-vapor-mongo guide (note the discrepancy between the title and my linked keyword).
+I'll detail my process of deploying a custom service, but using Postgres as the storage type.

 $ download code